 Mixing ruins your watch case looks and makes it look awful – you’ll not desire to wear it in public.

-The best thing about using an automatic polishing machine is that, when done well, it does not ruin the surface of your wristwatch case.
+The best thing about using an automatic watch polishing machine is that, when done well, it does not ruin the surface of your wristwatch case.

 Automatic polish is more beneficial to you than manual polishing, bearing in mind the time, cost, and effort used.

-Automatic polish of your wristwatch parts involves using a polishing machine with abrasive media on its bowl, either dry or wet polishing.
+Automatic polish of your wristwatch parts involves using a watch polishing machine with abrasive media on its bowl, either dry or wet polishing.